fenyox-ok/Simple-Flasher/README.md

 # Simple-Flasher

-This is an python application were you can flash images!
+This is a simple and ligthweight python application were you can flash images!

 # The things you will need :